 Here's an interesting take on it: After Dr. Octopus severely injured the Black Cat, Spider-Man gave the villain the beating of his life.
 Doc Ock lost his confidence as a result, becoming a cowardly shell of his former self, unable to fight, with a bad case of arachnophobia.
 Eventually, Octopus tried to kill his foe indirectly, sabotaging a nuclear reactor - which would kill everyone in New York, unfortunately.
 But after his out-of-control tentacles let him defeat the hero - by accident - Spidey convinced him to shut the reactor down so that there'd be witnesses to know of his "great triumph".
 And it worked.
-The villain gained his confidence back, thinking he was letting the hero live with the humiliation by sparing him.
-(To Spider-Man, a little pride wasn't an issue when a whole city was at stake.)
+Ock gained his confidence back, thinking he was letting the hero live with the humiliation by sparing him.
+(To Spider-Man, pride wasn't an issue when the whole city was at stake.)

 Dr. Light: I made you in my image.
 I built your heart and gave you eyes.
 I gave you power and a sense of justice beyond any compare...
 I gave you hands, a child's face...
 Heh...
 Robot hair.
 But this burden, the burning in your heart, I did not put there.

 In Kyon Big Damn Hero, Haruhi learns about her powers, meaning she also learns that the world is in constant threat of destruction because of closed spaces and how hard times Kyon has lived because of her.
 All of this makes her worry if she's forcing Kyon against her will if not outright breaking him.
 Kyon counters by mentioning her own growth and whatever trouble she's causing, it isn't intentional on her part.